-I’m still exploring CodeAcademy, which has proven to be a very interesting site.
+I’m still exploring Codecademy, which has proven to be a very interesting site.

 So I decided to regroup and see what else they offer.
 I mentioned in the earlier post that I needed to update my HTML skills, so I moved on to that part of the site.
 I certainly learned to create web pages before CSS days, so I needed to learn a lot more about that, too, and I am.
 I’ve gotten through the HTML portion and the first CSS section, and I don’t see any of that as wasted time.

-At this point I would happily recommend CodeAcademy to anyone who wants to learn the basics of creating a web site.
+At this point, I would happily recommend Codecademy to anyone who wants to learn the basics of creating a website.
 I feel that I’m learning the basics of programming, but I’m not far enough along to opine about that bit yet.
 We’ll see whether or not that issue is resolved in a timely manner, first.